 - 9 large apples (I used three varieties: Pippin, Granny Smith, and Gala.)

-- 1/2 to 3/4 cup of Chinese black sugar (If you can't find this sugar, then use dark brown sugar.
-The depth of flavor was outstanding without overpowering the apples.)
+- 1/2 to 3/4 cup Chinese black sugar (The depth of flavor was outstanding without overpowering the apples.
+If you can't find this sugar, then use dark brown sugar.)

 - 2 teaspoons cinnamon

-- Store-bought pie dough (Thaw to room temperature and follow instructions on box.)
+- 2 boxes store-bought pie dough (Thaw to room temperature and follow instructions on box.)

-In my opinion the apples are the star of this dish, so I don't fiddle around with the crust.
-Pie dough is a bit tricky and messy, so why fuss with it when you can get pre-made dough in the refrigeration section of your grocery store.
-I like Pillsbury dough for its ability to be rolled out just enough to fit my 9x12 inch baking sheet pan.
+I like Pillsbury dough for its ability to be rolled out just enough to fit my 9x12 inch baking pan.
 I use one package for the bottom crust, and roll out the other package for the top, then crimp the edges, and you're set.